Sanjusr1/Amfoss-tasks./Task -09/README.md

 And in this task we have to build a kernel using rust , we were given a kernel code in rust which has errors in it.
 We are supposed to debug and fix the code.

-This task was very intersting to do , but time constraint I could only install required packages(rust nightly, etc ) and setup.
+This task was very intersting to do , but due to time constraint I could only install required packages(rust nightly, etc ) and setup.
 I started reading the code and understand it and could not complete it in given time.